blocksds/sdk/docs/content/usage/faq.md

 ### I've just installed BlocksDS, now what?

 The first step is to build one of the examples included with BlocksDS.
-If you have installed the `thirdparty-blocksds-docs` package with `wf-pacman`, the examples are located in `/opt/wonderful/thirdparty/blocksds/core/examples/`.
+If you have installed the `blocksds-docs` package with `wf-pacman`, the examples are located in `/opt/wonderful/thirdparty/blocksds/core/examples/`.
 From there, for example, go to `graphics_3d/volumetric_shadow` and type make.
 This will generate a NDS ROM that you can try with an emulator or a flashcart.

 You can also try one of the open source projects made with BlocksDS that are listed [here](https://github.com/blocksds/awesome-blocksds).